Is deeper always better? Replacing linear mappings with deep learning networks in the Discriminative Lexicon Model: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper we explored whether replacing the linear mappings (Linear Discriminative Learning, LDL) in the Discriminative Lexicon Model (DLM) with dense neural networks (termed Deep Discriminative Learning, DDL) improves the model's mapping accuracy as well as its performance at predicting behavioural data.
-We found that across four languages (English, Dutch, Taiwan Mandarin, Estonian) DDL always improved training accuracy and also accuracy on held-out data for English and Dutch, the two datasets with the largest number of different lemmas.
+In this paper we explored whether replacing the linear mappings (Linear Discriminative Learning, LDL) in the Discriminative Lexicon Model (DLM) with dense neural networks (termed Deep Discriminative Learning, DDL) improves the model's mapping accuracy.
+More crucially for cognitive modelling however, we also investigated whether such improved mapping accuracy also increases the model's performance at predicting behavioural data.
+We found that across four languages (English, Dutch, Taiwan Mandarin, Estonian) DDL always improved training accuracy and also accuracy on held-out data for English on comprehension, the dataset with the largest number of different lemmas.
+For production, DDL performed better than LDL across both training and test data for all four datasets.
 When predicting average lexical decision reaction times, we found that a frequency-informed variant of DDL (FIDDL) where the model is trained on each word according to its frequency outperformed all other methods (including frequency-informed LDL, FIL).
 However, when predicting fine-grained trial-to-trial lexical decision reaction times, DDL performs worse than LDL, even though the two generally agree as to which subjects show a better model fit when based on simulations where the DLM is dynamically updated after each trial.